Our handy checklist of what you need to do to sell your home.

-Once you have appointed a solicitor, you will need to complete a pile of paperwork about the property and about the sale.
+Once you have appointed a solicitor, you will need to complete paperwork about the property and about the sale.

 This will cover matters such as the sale price, property boundaries, fixtures and fittings, planning restrictions, services to the property, such as drainage and gas, and when the sale will complete.

 Expect to pay between £500 and £1,500 for conveyancing – but note there are a number of extra charges on top, such as title deeds, transferring ownership fee, and search fees, so make sure you budget for these.